UC Teaching Awards 2016

 - 6 June 2016: Teaching Awards Ceremony.

 The UC Teaching Awards were introduced to the University in 2001.
-A maximum of six standard Teaching Awards may be made annually across the University, plus up to two Teaching Innovation awards in recognition of a special contribution.
+A maximum of four standard Teaching Awards may be made annually across the University, plus up to two Teaching Innovation awards in recognition of a special contribution.

 All awards recognise excellence in teaching (including thesis supervision) in both undergraduate and graduate programmes.